The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 'Anything That Can Go Wrong Will Go Wrong.'

-The best way to function correctly when your plan doesn't work is simply using a pre-prepared alternative plan, Better known as 'plan B.'
+The best way to function properly when your plan doesn't work is simply using a pre-prepared alternative technique, Better known as 'Plan B.'

-Literally, Everything can go wrong and get out of control, contrary to what you planned - from the planning stage (you hoped for a particular thing and got something else) through the execution of the dinner itself, and up with one of your family members, who, despite your superb preparation, Due to too much alcohol and resentment built up over the years, is unable to control his emotions and snaps at someone else A second away from launching a bottle of wine at his head.
+Literally, everything can go wrong and get out of control, contrary to what was planned - from the planning stage (you hoped for a particular thing and got something else) through the execution of the dinner itself ('Aunt Jean is lactose intolerant?!
+Dammit!
+I knew I forgot something!!!'), and up with one of your family members, who, despite your superb preparation, Due to too much alcohol and resentment built up over the years, is unable to control his emotions and snaps at someone else A second away from launching a bottle of wine at his head.

 Well, As mentioned above, the best way involves preparing an alternative plan - "plan B."

-Doing so can reduce the chance of being surprised by unfortunate inconveniences since you have already prepared for them (some of them) before their occurrence.
+Doing so will reduce the chance of being surprised by unfortunate inconveniences since you have already prepared (for some) before their occurrence.
+For example, if Uncle Johnny starts a heated political debate, you could divert the conversation to a more neutral topic like holiday traditions.

-In conclusion, we hope that this article- 'The five secrets to keeping calm when hosting Christmas dinner' - and the tools presented within it will help you maintain your sanity while hosting Christmas dinner at your home.
+In conclusion, we are confident that this article- 'How To Keep Your Cool When Hosting Christmas? - Keeping Calm When Hosting Christmas Dinner' - and the tools presented within it will reassure you and help you maintain your sanity while hosting Christmas dinner at your home.

 And if nothing works, an "accidental" power outage that forces everyone back to their homes is always a reasonable possibility.